ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 1. What’s Going on with GKE and Anthos? https://bravenewgeek.com/whats-going-on-with-gke-and-anthos/
 1. Everything You Want To Know About Anthos - Google's Hybrid And Multi-Cloud Platform https://www.forbes.com/sites/janakirammsv/2019/04/14/everything-you-want-to-know-about-anthos-googles-hybrid-and-multi-cloud-platform/
+1. How Google’s Anthos Is Different from AWS and Azure Hybrid Clouds https://www.datacenterknowledge.com/google-alphabet/how-google-s-anthos-different-aws-and-azure-hybrid-clouds
 1. Introducing Anthos: An entirely new platform for managing applications in today's multi-cloud world https://cloud.google.com/blog/topics/hybrid-cloud/new-platform-for-managing-applications-in-todays-multi-cloud-world
 1. Anthos simplifies application modernization with managed service mesh and serverless for your hybrid cloud https://cloud.google.com/blog/topics/hybrid-cloud/anthos-simplifies-application-modernization-with-managed-service-mesh-and-serverless-for-your-hybrid-cloud